polkadot-js/extension/README.md

 # ![polkadot{.js} plus extension](docs/logo.jpg)

-A userfriendly wallet used to interact with the Polkadot/substrate blockchain through a browser.
-It allows users to access their Polkadot account(s), which can then be used to interact with decentralized applications.
+A user-friendly wallet to interact with the Polkadot/substrate blockchain through a browser.
+It allows users to access their Polkadot account(s), which can also be used to interact with decentralized apps.

-It is based on polkadot js extension, which also injects a [@polkadot/api](https://github.com/polkadot-js/api) Signer into a page, along with any associated accounts.
+It is based on polkadot js extension, which injects a [@polkadot/api](https://github.com/polkadot-js/api) Signer into a page, along with any associated accounts.

 ## Installation (Development version)